Holy Wrath OTK Paladin Deck List Guide - Descent of Dragons December 2019

 As a Combo deck, Holy Wrath Paladin is very dependent on its Mulligan.
 You should focus heavily on keeping card draw, trusting that it will subsequently draw you any other cards you need.

 In the early game, your focus should be on drawing cards as quickly as possible.
 You should prioritise playing situational draws like Crystology and immediate draws like Novice Engineer before the slower draw of Bloodmage Thalnos.
-You can also play the spells Potion of Heroism and Flash of Light to draw cards if you have no minions available.
+You can also play Flash of Light to draw cards if you have no minions available.
 At no point should you ever play a Baleful Banker or Holy Wrath as both cards are essential for your final combo.

 Going into the mid game, you should continue drawing cards as fast as possible.
 Despite the potentially negative effect of Prismatic Lens, you should use it purely as a drawing tool, as duplicate copies of combo cards like Holy Wrath are included in the deck for rare circumstances where Shirvallah, the Tiger is drawn with your Lens.